techworldwithmurali/devops-zero-to-hero/README.md

 5. **Admin-gui**: Allows access to the HTML interface of the Host Manager application.
 6. **Admin-script**: Allows access to the text interface of the Host Manager application.

-### How to Install Tomcat 7 in CentOS 7/Amazon Linux
+### How to Install Tomcat 7 in Amazon Linux

-In this session, we will discuss how to install Tomcat 7 in CentOS 7 or Amazon Linux.
+In this session, we will discuss how to install Tomcat 7 in Amazon Linux.

 #### Prerequisites:
 You must be logged in via SSH as a sudo or root user to install the packages.